 Non-surgical treatments of hair loss

-Today, only two medical therapies for hair loss are approved by the American Food and Drug Administration (FDA) and the Greek National Organisation for Medicines (EOF) for the treatment of androgenic alopecia or baldness.
+Today, only two medication available for hair loss are approved by the American Food and Drug Administration (FDA) and the Greek National Organisation for Medicines (EOF) for the treatment of androgenic alopecia or baldness.
 These are:

 More tested and effective non-surgical treatments include: